madslug17/AgeofAshes/Session_Notes.md

 ### Citadel Foyer

 Lined with statues of Hellknights and in the corner we see three goblin dogs that are concerned with eating garbage.
-We feed them some Growledon meat and find they are itchy so we try and alleviate their pain.
+We feed them some Grauladon meat and find they are itchy so we try and alleviate their pain.
 We cannot and we find nothing of note in the foyer.

 ### Court Room